ptitoliv/bluelatex-docker/README.md

 # Pre-requisites

 \BlueLatex needs two parameters to be set :
-  * Public IP: This IP is used for generating \BlueLatex URL used for mail notifications.
+  * Public Host : This parametere is used for generating \BlueLatex URL used for mail notifications.
+Must be the IP or FQDN of the host system.
   * Mail Server : \BlueLatex needs a mail server for registration and notification mails.

 # Running Docker images